 Each year the Board of Trustees of the Federal Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) Trust Funds provides an annual report to the Congress on the financial and actuarial status of the OASDI program.
 The Office of the Chief Actuary (OCACT) produces projections of future cost and income based on three separate sets of long-range (75-year) assumptions for key demographic variables.
 The intermediate (alternative II) set of assumptions represents the Trustees' best estimate for future experience, while the low cost (alternative I) and high cost (alternative III) sets of assumptions are more and less favorable, respectively, from the perspective of program cost.
 In addition, the intermediate assumptions serve as the central tendency for the stochastic projections presented in the OASDI Trustees Report.
-This memorandum presents the demographic assumptions used in the 2015 annual report of the Board of Trustees.
+This memorandum presents the demographic assumptions used in the 2016 annual report of the Board of Trustees.

-Key demographic variables are total fertility rates, average annual reductions in total age-sex-adjusted mortality rates, and average annual levels of net immigration.
-The following table lists the assumed values of these key variables used in the 2015 Trustees Report.
-The intermediate ultimate total fertility rate is unchanged from the value used in the 2014 Trustees Report.
-However, the ultimate total fertility rates for the low-cost and high-cost alternatives are now 0.1 closer to the ultimate intermediate rate than those used in the 2014 Trustees Report.
-The average annual reductions in mortality rates are essentially unchanged from those used in the 2014 Trustees Report.
-The average annual net immigration is slightly higher due to the President's 2014 executive actions on immigration.
+Key demographic variables are total fertility rates, average annual reductions in total age-sexadjusted mortality rates, and average annual levels of net immigration.
+The following table lists the assumed values of these key variables used in the 2016 Trustees Report.
+The ultimate total fertility rates, average annual reductions in mortality rates, and average legal annual immigration are essentially unchanged from those used in the 2015 Trustees Report.